bucs110fall2023/final-project-danny-dimes/README.md

 ### Features

 1. Total Points
-2. Total Shots
+2. Pause
 3. Clock
-4. End screen showing ducks hit/accuracy
+4. End screen showing mascots hit/accuracy
 5. Different mascots moving in Different Patterns

 ### Classes

-mascot class: This represents a mascot in the Duck Hunt game.
-It handles the mascot's movement, animation, and response to being shot.
+mascot class: This represents a mascot in the Mascot Hunt game.
+It handles the mascot's movement background class: Holds game's background

-clock class: This represents the in-game clock used to track the remaining time for the Duck Hunt game.
-It provides methods to start the clock, update the countdown, and manage the visual representation of the timer.

-cursor class: This class represents the cursor used in the Duck Hunt game.
-It is responsible for tracking the mouse position, detecting mouse clicks, and playing gunshot sounds.
-The cursor sprite is updated to follow the mouse movements.

-game class: This class represents the in-game clock used to track the remaining time for the Duck Hunt game.
-It provides methods to start the clock, update the countdown, and manage the visual representation of the timer.

 ## ATP
-1. Test Case: User Interface
+1. Test Case: Pause
 - Test Description: Verify the functionality and appearance of the user interface elements.
 - Test Steps:
 1.1 Launch the game.
 1.2 Pause game by pressing P
-1.3 Exit game.
+1.3 Unpause by pressing P again
-- Expected Outcome: The user interface is intuitive, buttons respond to clicks, and the game starts without errors.
+- Expected Outcome: The game pauses, showing a white screen and the word "paused" and when pressing P again the game resumes

-2. Test Case: Duck Spawning
+2. Test Case: Mascot Spawning
 - Test Description: Ensure mascots spawn correctly and follow patterns.
 - Test Steps:
 2.1 Start a new game.
 2.2 Observe the spawning of mascots.
 2.3 Confirm mascots move in patterns.
-- Expected Outcome: Mascots spawn appropriately and move realistically.
+- Expected Outcome: Mascots spawn appropriately and move

 3. Test Case: Shooting Mechanism
 - Test Description: Validate the shooting mechanism and accuracy.